scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** weapon range
 - **Level Required:** 1/7/17

-Make a melee attack against creature, adding an enhanced die.
+Make a weapon attack against creature, adding an enhanced die.
 The target makes a Dexterity or Strength save, taking a wound die in damage on hit.
 If the creature is your size or smaller they are knocked prone on a critical.

 ***Enhanced:*** You deal normal damage instead.